Tupac Back: Music video

-The official music video was released on June 17, 2011. makes an appearance in the video and is directed by Mr. Boomtown.
+The official music video was released on June 17, 2011, and is directed by Mr. Boomtown.
 The video was shot on Grape Street in Watts, Los Angeles.
 It features Rick Ross sitting in the back of his Maybach and Meek Mill "Stranded On Death Row" (a reference to the song "Stranded On Death Row" from The Chronic) in a prison.

 Remixes

 Numerous unofficial remixes have been released including "Tunechi's Back" by Lil Wayne on his Sorry 4 the Wait mixtape, "Big Pun Back" by Joell Ortiz, "Snapbacks Back" by Tyga with Chris Brown on his mixtape Well Done 2 and Brown's mixtape Boy In Detention, "Biggie Back" by Maino, and UK-based rappers Giggs and Lethal Bizzle released Westwood's back.
 Lil Wyte also did his own version called "Elvis Back".
 Fat Joe also released his own freestyle over the beat titled "Dirty Diana."
 Tupac's protégé's The Outlawz also recorded a remix which had an official video shot with archive footage of Tupac which the video was directed by Iamhaym & Young Noble.

 Swizz Beatz released the official remix for his series #MonsterMondays on his website, called "Reebok Back".
 It features the producer/rapper himself, along with the two original artists on the record.
 Only the clean version was released.